 Who should have WES?

-- You are (or your child is) suspected to have a genetic condition
+- You are (or your child is) suspected of having a genetic condition

 - There are many different genes that can cause your (or your child’s) symptoms